 A large community of users and developers

 Transaction fees below $0.01

 Too fast to be true.
 And it is, thanks to the unique Tendermint engine atop the DPoS consensus algorithm.
-Up to 10,000 transactions per block every five seconds.
-And that is not the limit!
+Minter is able to process up to 10,000 transactions per block every five seconds, and that is not the limit!
 Forget about delays or waiting for another confirmation.
 You press the button, and your transaction is sent.